 Also, take extra care with cuts and scrapes:

 Respiratory infections may worsen quickly and become pneumonia.
 If you have such an infection, tell your doctor right away.

 Small injuries may become worse because of MDS.
-If you notice spontaneous bleeding, perhaps from your nose or when brushing your teeth, unusually heavy bleeding from small wounds, or perhaps from your bowels, urinary system, or vagina, contact your doctor right away.
+Spontaneous bleeding may occur from your nose, when brushing your teeth, from small wounds, rectum, vagina, or urinary tract.
+Report any bleeding to your doctor.
 Prolonged pressure on a bleeding site may eventually stop the bleeding, but you need medical treatment to prevent it from recurring.

 People who allow themselves to seek help while they are recovering from cancer often maintain better emotional control.
 This can help you face the challenges of cancer and its treatment.